Patrick-Yevych/discord-bot/README.md

 ## Usage

-To start the bot, run the following command in the terminal,
+To start the bot, run the following commands in the terminal,

 ```
 cd /path/to/bot/